 Let’s talk about the structure of the first muscle of the four pectoral muscles — pectoralis major.
-Also, learn about the the origin, insertion and action of the clavicular and sternocostal portions of this muscle.
+Also, learn about the origin, insertion, and action of the clavicular and sternocostal portions of this muscle.
 This and much more.

 Transcript of Today’s Episode